Doctoral and postdoctoral training

 - 3 letters of recommendation.
 These letters should be sent electronically directly to the training program directors from the recommender (not from the applicant) and should speak to applicant’s scholarly abilities, areas for growth and future potential.

-In addition, applicants should send a letter of interest indicating research interests and goals and how they align with the T32 traineeship electronically to the Training Director Heitkemper’s assistant Ms. Wendy Herzog (firstname.lastname@example.org) by January 31, 2019.
+All application materials need to be sent electronically to the Training Director Heitkemper’s assistant Ms. Wendy Herzog (email@example.com) by January 31, 2019.

 All application materials for the PhD in Nursing Science Program need to be submitted as per graduate application instructions by January 15, 2019.

-In addition, applicants should send a letter of interest indicating research interests and goals and how they align with the T32 traineeship electronically to the Training Director Heitkemper’s assistant Ms. Wendy Herzog (email@example.com) by January 15, 2019.
+All application materials need to be sent electronically to the Training Director Heitkemper’s assistant Ms. Wendy Herzog (firstname.lastname@example.org) by January 15, 2019.

 T32 Aging and Informatics Training Program